shauninman/MinUI/PAKS.md

 The second type includes its own libretro core.
 This allows you to support completely new systems while still taking advantage of MinUI's standard features like resume from menu, quicksave and auto-resume, and consistent in-game menus, behaviors, and options.
 An example of this type is the extra MGBA.pak which bundles its own mgba core.

 The third type launches a bundled standalone emulator.
 This may allow you to squeeze more performance out of a piece of hardware than a libretro core could.
 The downside of this type is no integration with MinUI.
 No resume from menu, no quicksave and auto-resume, no consistent in-game menus, behaviors, or options.
 In some cases the MENU (and if available, POWER) button may not function as expected, if at all.
 This type of pak should be a last resort.
-An example of this type is the community developed NDS.pak which is available for only a handful of platforms MinUI supports.
+An example of this type is the community developed NDS.pak which is available for a handful of platforms MinUI supports.

 In all cases please make clear to your users that I (@shauninman) can't support third-party paks.
 If I've excluded a console or core from MinUI's base or extra bundles it's usually for good reason, either the core's integration wasn't up to snuff (eg. arcade cores expect roms to have specific, arcane file names with only certain rom sets working with certain cores), has too many bugs (eg. unable to reliably resume from a save state), has poor performance on a given device, or is just a console I have no familiarity with or interest in.

 # Naming your emulator pak

-MinUI maps roms to paks based on the tag in the name of the rom's parent folder (eg. /Roms/Game Boy (GB)/Dr. Mario (World).gb will launch the GB.pak).
+MinUI maps roms to paks based on the tag in parentheses at the end the name of the rom's parent folder (eg. "/Roms/Game Boy (GB)/Dr. Mario (World).gb" will launch the "GB.pak").
 A tag should be all uppercase.
 When choosing a tag, start with common abbreviations used by other emulation frontends like Retroarch or EmulationStation (eg. FC for Famicom/Nintendo or MD for MegaDrive/Genesis).
-If that tag is already being used by another pak, use the core name (eg. MGBA) or an abbreviation (eg. PKM for pokemini) or truncation (eg. SUPA for mednafen_supafaust) of the core name.
+If that tag is already being used by another pak, use the core name if short (eg. MGBA) or an abbreviation (eg. PKM for pokemini) or truncation (eg. SUPA for mednafen_supafaust) of the core name.

 # Launching your core